openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-scroll-swipe-griditem.md

                         }
                     }
                 )
-                //Specifies the starting column number as 1 and ending column number as 5 for the current GridItem component GridItem {
+                // Set the starting column number to 1 and ending column number to 5 for the current GridItem component GridItem {
                     Text("5")
                         .fontSize(16)